khoaisohd/saifon/docs/general/sdk.md

 ```

 ## HotelSearchEngine
-Make a request to server then store returned hotels
+Makes a search request then store returned hotels
 ```JS
 poll() {
   return Api.searchHotels(this.search).then(response => {